On Fire Poi, Facing Fear and Taking Risks

 Nowadays, aside from being a hobby toy, it is also being used as a performance skill.
 Fire poi spinning is considered by some to be the most difficult and dangerous type of performance poi.

-If you liked this video, then kindly consider sharing it in StumbleUpon and Digg.
-For more entrepreneurial mindsetting and inspirational stories, subscribe to Ready To Be Rich.
+For more inspirational stories, subscribe to Ready To Be Rich.

 ---